 I think some people warm the vinegar a little but I have never tried that.

 I hope someones method helps you so you can continue to enjoy your nice stove.

 We bought a used smooth top stove that had several spots on top around the "burners" to the point that I thought the finish had worn off.
 I started dripping peroxide on the marks, sprinkled baking soda on that, then lemon essential oil.
 Let it set (several hours).
 Then misted with a vinegar spray and let sit again.

 This worked for me.
 Spray oven cleaner on the spots.
 Cover the spots with pot tops to avoid any fumes.
 I use glass tops so I can see when the burner turns red.
 Light each burner until it turns red, leave burner on for only five seconds.
 Let it cool down, remove the pot covers and wipe the residue away.
 This works the same as if you used it inside the over.
 I've used it with the heat but it may also work without heating the burners.
 Best of luck.

 My husband boiled over a brown sugar vinegar mop sauce on my black glass top stove.
 How do I get it off?
-I tried the baking soda with vinegar paste which helped, but several stubborn stains are left.
-Help!

 get it hot while boiling a pot of water. turn it off and with gloves spoon boiling water onto it while rubbing it with a damp towel.